2022 Dudley Metropolitan Borough Council election: History

 The Local Government Act 1972 created a two-tier system of metropolitan counties and districts covering Greater Manchester, Merseyside, South Yorkshire, Tyne and Wear, the West Midlands, and West Yorkshire starting in 1974.
 Dudley was a district of the West Midlands metropolitan county.
 The Local Government Act 1985 abolished the metropolitan counties, with metropolitan districts taking on most of their powers as metropolitan boroughs.
 The West Midlands Combined Authority was created in 2016 and began electing the mayor of the West Midlands from 2017, which was given strategic powers covering a region coterminous with the former West Midlands metropolitan county.

 Dudley Council has variously been under Labour control, Conservative control and no overall control since it was established.
 The Conservatives controlled the council from the 2004 election until Labour gained control in the 2012 election.
 Labour lost overall control in the 2016 election but continued to lead the council until 2017, when the Conservatives led the council, still without a majority.
 In the most recent election in 2021, the Conservatives gained twelve seats at the expense of Labour and the UK Independence Party to hold an overall majority of seats, with 46 of the 72 total.
 Labour held 24 of the remaining seats, and there were two independents.

 Positions up for election in 2022 were last elected in 2018.
 In that election the Conservatives won 14 seats and Labour won 10.

-Council term

-The Labour Party suspended the councillor Zahir Islam in March 2022.
-The Labour Against Antisemitism campaign had submitted a complaint against him in September 2021 over social media posts.